 http://localhost:8080in your browser.

-Confirm that your local upgrade was successful by scrolling to the bottom of any page.
-You should see your new Astro Runtime version in the footer as well as the version of Airflow it is based on.
+Confirm that your local upgrade was successful by scrolling to the end of any page.
+The new Astro Runtime version is listed in the footer as well as the version of Airflow it is based on.

 (Optional) Run DAGs locally to ensure that all of your code works as expected.
 If you encounter errors after your upgrade, it's possible that your new Astro Runtime version includes a breaking provider package change.
 If you encounter one of these breaking changes, follow the steps in Upgrade or pin provider package versions to check your provider package versions and, if required, pin the provider package version from your previous Runtime version in your